An overview of job planning

 • ensure your objectives are realistic, appropriate to your role and consistent with your professional obligations in terms of quality of care.

-Team-based job planning
+Team-based service planning

-Therefore, a ‘team job plan’ needs to be done in a way which is compatible with the employer’s obligations for individualised job planning under the terms and conditions of services for consultants and SAS doctors.
+Therefore, a ‘team service plan’ needs to be done in a way which is compatible with the employer’s obligations for individualised job planning under the terms and conditions of services for consultants and SAS doctors.

-Potential outcomes from a team-based job plan
+Potential outcomes from a team-based service plan

 • Could strengthen an individual’s negotiating abilities if they knew that their position is shared and supported by colleagues.